MicrosoftEdge/MSEdgeExplainers/Handwriting/HandwritingIntentCSSValue.md

 Introduce a new value, `handwriting`, to the CSS property `touch-action` which allows authors to specify whether an element should allow handwriting input.

 The `touch-action` CSS property is used by authors to define for whether user agents should execute their [direct manipulation](https://w3c.github.io/pointerevents/#dfn-direct-manipulation) behavior for touch and pen gestures.
-When the spec was written this only included panning and zooming.
-The `manipulation` value for `touch-action` will be expanded to also indicate that the user agent may consider handwriting interactions on the element.
+When the spec was written this only included panning and zooming, which were addressed jointly via the `manipulation` keyword.
+This change would modify the meaning of the `manipulation` value for `touch-action` to also indicate that the user agent may consider handwriting interactions on the element.

-When the `touch-action` CSS property is specified for an Element, only the mentioned behaviors will be enabled on the Element and all the possible `touch-action` values that are not explicitly mentioned are then disabled for the Element.
+When the `touch-action` CSS property is specified for an element, only the mentioned behaviors will be enabled on the element and all the possible `touch-action` values that are not explicitly mentioned are then disabled for the element.

 Authors are used to the [recommended practice of adding touch-action: none](https://w3c.github.io/pointerevents/#example_10) to elements over which they wish to handle all events themselves.